-Karl P. Sauvant joined Columbia Law School as a Lecturer in Law in 2006, teaching Foreign Direct Investment and Public Policy.
-He is also a Resident Senior Fellow at the Columbia Center on Sustainable Investment (CCSI), a fellow at the Academy of International Business, an honorary fellow at the European International Business Academy, a guest professor at Nankai University in China, and theme leader of the International Centre for Trade and Sustainable Development/World Economic Forum Task Force on Investment Policy.
+Karl P. Sauvant joined Columbia Law School as a Lecturer in Law in 2006, teaching since then a seminar on Foreign Direct Investment and Public Policy.
+He is also a Resident Senior Fellow at the Columbia Center on Sustainable Investment (CCSI), a fellow at the Academy of International Business, an honorary fellow at the European International Business Academy, Co-Chair of the Advisory Committee of CONNEX, and Senior International Adviser to the ITC and DIE on a project on Investment Facilitation for Development.

-A German national, Sauvant has served as director of the United Nations Conference on Trade and Development's Investment Division, managing the division and promoting international consensus-building in the areas of FDI, technology and enterprise development, providing intellectual leadership for policy-oriented research, and conceptualizing and supervising technical assistance activities.
-He joined the United Nations in 1973, where he created the prestigious annual World Investment Report, of which he was the lead author until 2004.
-Sauvant is founder of the journal Transnational Corporations and served as its editor until 2005.
-He provided intellectual leadership and guidance to a series of 25 monographs on key issues related to international investment agreements, and he edited the 20-volume Library on Transnational Corporations (with Dr. John H. Dunning, Routeledge), 2004, 2005.
+Sauvant served (2001-2005) as Director of the United Nations Conference on Trade and Development's Division on Investment, Technology and Enterprise Development until his retirement in 2005, managing the division and promoting international consensus-building in the areas of FDI, technology and enterprise development, providing intellectual leadership for policy-oriented research, and conceptualizing and supervising technical assistance activities.
+He had joined the United Nations in 1973, where he created in 1991 the prestigious annual World Investment Report, of which he was the team leader and lead author until 2004.
+In 1992, he founded the peer reviewed journal Transnational Corporations, serving as its editor until 2005.
+He provided intellectual leadership and guidance to a series of 27 monographs on key issues related to international investment agreements (published in a three-set volume in 2004), and co-edited (with Prof. John H. Dunning) the 20-volume Library on Transnational Corporations.

-Sauvant received a Ph.D. degree from the University of Pennsylvania.
+Sauvant is a German national who, in 1975, received a Ph.D. degree from the University of Pennsylvania.